MJaberHub/MJaberPortfolio/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment.
+The pipeline:

+1. Runs on every push to master and pull requests
+2. Performs the following steps:
+   - Sets up Node.js environment
+   - Installs dependencies
+   - Runs linting
+   - Runs tests
+   - Builds the application
+   - Deploys to GitHub Pages (only on master branch)

+The application is automatically deployed to GitHub Pages at: https://mjaberhub.github.io/MJaberPortfolio/

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.